-Step Person Action 1 Employee Refers conflict of interest situation to immediate manager or Vice President responsible for Human Resources.
-2 Immediate Manager Collects details of the potential conflict of interest situation in a confidential manner and discloses details to Vice President responsible for Human Resources.
-3 Vice President responsible for Human Resources Ensures that the matter is brought to the Conflict of Interest Committee.
-4 Conflict of Interest Committee Investigates and reviews each disclosure.
-Subject to the terms of the Collective Agreement Between SaskTel and Unifor , affected employees are entitled to make verbal or written presentations to the Committee.
-5 Conflict of Interest Committee Determines if a conflict of interest exists and recommends any required action to the Vice President of the department concerned or alternatively responds directly to the employee with the Committee's decision.
-6 Vice President responsible for Human Resources Reviews action necessary to resolve the issue and consults with manager(s) concerned, then reports back to the Committee.
+Step Person Action 1 Employee Refers conflict of interest situation to immediate manager or the Conflict of Interest Committee (conflictofinterest.committee@sasktel.com).
+The Whistle Blowing process is also an option if anonymity is required.
+2 Immediate Manager (if engaged) Collects details of the potential conflict of interest situation in a confidential manner and discloses details to the Conflict of Interest Committee.
+3 Conflict of Interest Committee Investigates and reviews each report.
+Subject to the terms of the Collective Agreement Between SaskTel and Unifor, affected employees are entitled to make verbal or written presentations to the Conflict of Interest Committee.
+Determines if a conflict of interest exists and recommends any required action to the manager and/or Vice President of the department concerned or alternatively responds directly to the employee with the Conflict of Interest Committee's decision.
+If a conflict of interest exists, the situation is recorded in the registry for tracking purposes.